aazaff/startLearn.R/expertConcepts.md

 In general, you should view any scientific study with <30 samples with *extreme skepticism*.
 Unfortunatley, an enormous amount of science, especially medical research, is conducted at such sample sizes.
 Never forget, in the words of Sherlock Holmes, "Data!
 Data!
 Data!
 I cannot make bricks without clay."
 Despite all of our efforts to the contrary, no amount of statistical manipulation can truly make up for a data shortage.

-## Testing if two distributions are identical
+## Testing if two distributions are different

 A large part of statistics is comparing two or more distributions in some way.
 Probably the most common question is to ask whether two distribution are different.
 What do I mean by different?
 Great question!
 There are lots of ways that distributions can be different, and you want to make sure that the difference you are testing for matches the conceptual question you are asking.

-The most common question is to ask whether the average of two distributions are different.
+Here is a question to start with.
+In the ````iris```` dataset, is the petal length of *Iris versicolor*, on average, different from the petal length of *Iris virginica*?

 ````
 # Take a look at the iris dataset in R